fbpx

 Kluane National Park and Reserve of Canada, Canada | Photo by kalenemsley

 While mountaineering in Kluane’s vast icefields is a popular draw, this park also attracts people interested in fishing, boating, mountain biking, and camping.
-Indeed, there’s even an area called oTENTik designed specifically for camping newbies.
+Indeed, there’s even an area called oTENTik that is explicitly designed for camping newbies.

-For those interested in mountaineering, the official season lasts between April and June.
+The official season lasts between April and June for those interested in mountaineering.
 Also, you must register your climbing party with park officials before beginning your expedition.
 For more information, check out Kluane National Park’s official website.

 14. Atlin Provincial Park

 British Columbia’s Atlin Provincial Park is probably best known for its glaciers.
-Heck, how could it not be when one-third of the parkland is covered with them!
+How could it not be when one-third of the parkland is covered with them?

 For more info on the park’s rules and restrictions, consider visiting Atlin Provincial Park’s webpage.